MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/generative-AI.md

 - Keyword search - `Search/Results/Title`

 ## Search Summary API
-If you are not using the search control and are developing a custom page that provides the search summary, use the API below to get teh details.
+If you are not using the search control and are developing a custom page that provides the search summary, use the below API to get the details.

 | Method | URI                                                    |
 |--------|--------------------------------------------------------|